 A vision of the Ali family, the six-story multicultural center and award-winning museum celebrates the life and legacy of the world-class boxer and global humanitarian.

 Ali Childhood Home | 3302 Grand Ave.

 Ali lived in the house during his childhood in the 1940s through the early 1960s.
-A bronze marker is located in front of the pink house noting its historical relevance (outside photo opportunities available -- no inside admittance).
+A bronze marker is in front of the pink house, noting its historical relevance (outside photo opportunities available -- no inside admittance).

 Columbia Gym | 824 S. 4th St.

-Ali first learned to box at the Columbia Gym, located in the basement of the Columbia Auditorium, which is now the Spalding University center.
+Ali first learned to box at the Columbia Gym, located in the basement of the Columbia Auditorium, now the Spalding University Center.
 The gym, where Ali first practiced his cutting jabs and fast footwork, is still used by Spalding athletes today.

 Cave Hill Cemetery | 701 Baxter Ave.